audaciaconsulting/Audacia.Log/Audacia.Log.AspNetCore/README.md

 		.UseStartup<Startup>();
 ```

 There is a similar extension method provided for configuring the logging service in your `Startup.cs`.
-Similarly, a `LogConfig` can be passed to this method if you don't want to specify settings in your configuration file:
+Similarly, a `LogConfig` can be passed to this method if you don't want to specify settings in your configuration file.a
+It is recommended to call this method first in the chain so any subsequent errors that may occur are logged correctly.

 ```c#
 public void ConfigureServices(IServiceCollection services)